TyrfingMjolnir/JDBC_FDW/README-JoyentSmartOS.md

 psql session,therefore,the first query issued that uses jdbc fdw shall set the value of maximum heap size of the JVM(if the first query specifies a maximum heap value).

-4) Create a user mapping for the server.
+4) Create a user mapping for the server( pgUsername is any exisiting pg user for mapping to an existing fmUser with password )
 ```
 CREATE USER MAPPING FOR pgUsername SERVER jdbc_fm16s OPTIONS(username 'fmUsername', password 'fmSecret');
 ```